KevinMarquette/kevinmarquette.github.io/_posts/2017-02-05-Powershell-Chronometer-line-by-line-script-execution-times.md

 Monitoring and tracking each line of execution does have some overhead.
 I tried to minimize that overhead by gathering the data quickly and then post processing it for the deltas later.

-There is also a side effect where the last command in a  file my not measure accurately.

 # What's next?
 This is still a work in progress.
 I am mostly trying to polish the user experience at the moment.
-I am trying to make this as easy to work with as possible.
+I want to make this as easy to work with as possible.
 Feel free to try it out.